christippett/terraform-cloudinit-container-server/README.md

     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
     labels:
-      - "traefik.enable=true"
-      - "traefik.http.routers.portainer.rule=Host(`${domain}`)"
-      - "traefik.http.routers.portainer.entrypoints=websecure"
-      - "traefik.http.routers.portainer.tls=true"
-      - "traefik.http.routers.portainer.tls.certresolver=letsencrypt"
+      caddy: ${DOMAIN}
+      caddy.reverse_proxy: {{upstreams}}
 networks:
   default:
     external:
       name: web
 ```

-### Some extra information about Traefik
+### Some extra information about Caddy

-- 🔗 Traefik connects to services over the `web` Docker network by default — all service(s) you want exposed need to be on this network.
+- 🔗 Caddy connects to services over the `web` Docker network by default - all service(s) you want exposed need to be on this network.
-- 🔒 Let's Encrypt is configured to use the `letsencrypt` certificate resolver from Traefik.
-Refer to the example `docker-compose.yaml` file above for the labels needed to enable and configure this feature.
+- 🔒 Caddy will automatically fetch HTTPS certificates from Let's Encrypt or ZeroSSL automatically for all domains specified.
 - 📋 Almost all configuration options end up as environment variables defined in a `.env` file saved to the virtual machine.
 These values are read by Docker Compose on start-up and can be used to parameterise your Docker Compose file without impacting its use in other environments (such as running `docker-compose` locally).
-- 📊 The module provides an option for enabling Traefik's [monitoring dashboard](https://docs.traefik.io/operations/dashboard/) and API.
-When enabled, the dashboard is accessible from `https://${domain}:9000/dashboard/` and the API from `https://${domain}:9000/api/`.
-The port used by Traefik can be customised using the `TRAEFIK_OPS_PORT` environment variable.
+- 📊 Caddy does not have a dashboard, but does have an admin API that exposes metrics.
+The port used for this can be customised using the `CADDY_ADMIN_PORT` environment variable. (**Note:** you proabably don't want this publicly accessible!)

 # Example integrations with AWS, Google Cloud, Azure and DigitalOcean